-1. Applications to organise a workshop during 2019 must be received by the 9th of February 2018.
+1. Applications to organise a workshop during 2020 must be received by the 8th of February 2019.
 Late applications cannot be accepted.
-Applications will be reviewed by the IISL’s Meetings Committee in March 2018.
-The organisers will be informed of the Committee’s decision by the 1st April 2018.
+Applications will be reviewed by the IISL’s Meetings Committee in March 2019.
+The organisers will be informed of the Committee’s decision in April 2019.

 3. Applications must include the following: